 Native American Heritage Month

 November is Native American Heritage Month.
-Working with our Wampanoag partners in Mashpee, Massachusetts we will be releasing content throughout November that recognises and celebrates the accomplishments of the peoples who were the original inhabitants, explorers and settlers of the United States.
+Working with our Wampanoag partners in Mashpee, Massachusetts we recognise and celebrate the accomplishments of the peoples who were the original inhabitants, explorers and settlers of the United States.

 Southampton & Native American Heritage